Arts Administration and Cultural Advocacy Minor

 Step #1 - Get a Hands-On Introduction: AAC 200 (3 credits)

-At the end of AAC 200, you’ll meet with the instructor and coordinator to discuss your particular interests and area of focus.
+At the end of AAC 200, you’ll meet with the instructor and the coordinator to discuss your emerging areas of interest.
 You’ll then choose an additional 12 credits of electives from two general area requirements.

 Knowledge of Artistic Practice (6 credits)

-Step #3 - Complete Your Field Internship Capstone (4 credits)
+Step #3 - Complete Your Internship Capstone (4 credits)

 AAC 497 Internship in Arts Administration and Cultural Advocacy is the capstone to the minor.
-With guidance from your home department and the AAC coordinator, you can complete the capstone through a 4-credit internship or a combination of internships (3+1, 2+2, etc.).
-Prereq: AAC 200 and approval of AAC coordinator (students will have completed their 6-credit “Area of Professional Focus” by the time of internship).
+You can complete the capstone through a single 4-credit internship or a combination of internships (3+1, 2+2, etc.), or by applying for an alternate 3-credit special project capstone (AAC 490) on an approved cultural advocacy project.
+Prereq: AAC 200 and approval of AAC coordinator.

-Perhaps you’re an English or History major who’d like to work in a museum or library, a musician interested in helping run a music school or a business student who wants to devote your professional skills to the performing arts.
-Combining your major with an Arts Administration and Cultural Advocacy minor can help you develop the combination of knowledge and experience needed to pursue these unique career paths.
+Perhaps you’re an English or History major who’d like to work in a museum or library.
+Or a Music or Business major interested in helping run a dance school.
+Combining your major and the AACA minor works best when you plan ahead to develop a focused mix of both arts and cultural knowledge and professional experience needed for your interests.

 The minor takes, on average, 2-3 years to finish.
-As there’s no set pathway, here are some sample timelines to help you imagine some of the ways you might combine the minor with your major:
+As there’s no set pathway, here are some sample timelines:

 Sample Academic Map - AAC Minor and Visual or Performing Arts Major